-Three years later, the annual PPD run at Stony Creek Metropark in Shelby Township, Michigan has a HUGE following of dedicated supporters – both virtual and in-person, and has transformed into one of the largest and most successful national events held to raise awareness and funds for VBF.
-VBF is inspired by the Lee’s family’s dedication to our shared mission and is profoundly grateful for all they’ve done for VBF and our entire birthmark community.
+Jody Lee founded the Purple Polka Dot Race in 2015 to honor her daughter, Meghana, who was born with a port-wine stain.
+Four years later, the annual PPD run at Stony Creek Metropark in Shelby Township, Michigan has a HUGE following of dedicated supporters – both virtual and in-person.
+Today, the race is one of the largest and most successful national events held to raise awareness and funds for VBF’s mission.

-The Lee Family’s next goal is to have a virtual PPD Walk / Run in all 50 states to ensure that Meghana’s inspirational message of acceptance and hope is shared far and wide.
-VBF is here to support their family in turning that dream into a reality.
+This year, the Lee Family’s goal is to have a virtual PPD Walk / Run in all 50 states and around the world to ensure that Meghana’s inspirational message of acceptance and hope is shared far and wide.
+Ask your family and friends near and far to register as a VIRTUAL RACE PARTICIPANT.

 Some options include: